Voting in Louisiana

 Vote-by-mail & Absentee

-Voters can typically only vote by mail in Louisiana with an approved excuse.
-Following a judicial decision, during COVID-19, a COVID-19 absentee ballot application is available with an expanded list of approved excuses, including experiencing COVID-19 symptoms, being under medical quarantine, being at higher risk from COVID-19, or caring for someone under medical quarantine.
+COVID-19 UPDATE: A COVID-19 absentee ballot application is available with an expanded list of approved excuses, including experiencing COVID-19 symptoms, being under medical quarantine, being at higher risk from COVID-19, or caring for someone under medical quarantine.

 Early Voting In Louisiana